GardZock/Discord_Bot_MongoDB/README.md

 #### First Step

+You don't need to clone this repository, only you need is all files of "bot_files" dir.<br>
 Open a terminal on your IDE, and digit "npm i" or "yarn".
 Wait to finalize the process.

 #### Second Step